Below you’ll find answer to questions that we are asked the most about the Mr Andrews Online Creative Computing Curriculum.

 Computing in the curriculum: A guide for primary teachers

 The additional projects are opportunities to enrich other areas of the curriculum with the creative use of technology.
+They are designed not only to support the effective use of technology across the curriculum but also to raise the standards of learning across the curriculum.

 The programme of study is a minimum entitlement – there’s nothing that imposes any limits on what schools, teachers or pupils can cover in computing.